important alert

 • Counts must start and end promptly at the assigned time.

-• Some sites have higher volumes of people biking where we recommend or require a partner—those sites will be noted on the sign-up form.
+• Some sites have higher volumes of people biking where we recommend or require a partner—those sites are noted on the sign-up form.

 Past bicycle count reports